-White Rose Ultra 2016 NUTRITION – FUELLING YOUR EPIC ADVENTURE Just over one month to go….
-At this stage your physical preparation should almost be at a peak.
+White Rose Ultra 2016 NUTRITION – FUELLING YOUR EPIC ADVENTURE Just under a week to go….
+At this stage your physical preparation should be at peak.
 Your thoughts should now turn to race day preparation.
 You’re probably thinking about kit but it’s also a key point in training to be fine tuning your nutritional strategies.
 One of the biggest differences between road marathons and trail ultras is the duration.
 This increases the need to stay on top of nutrition.
 100k can take several hours longer than your marathon PR, so while you might be able to get by with an energy gel and a few jelly babies during a marathon, you will need a lot more fuel during an ultra.
 Here’s a few things to bear in mind; Key Points

 The energy cost of running is elevated during ultra-distance trail races compared to normal running conditions.